Nikitha2018/Cypress-AM/README.md

 Cypress tests for Audit Manager +

-This repository contains Cypress tests for the Compliance Manager App.
+This repository contains Cypress tests for the Audit Manager App.

 Adding Tests
 Please remember to keep this repository up to date as the tests become worthless otherwise.
 A good rule of thumb is to add a new test that covers whatever bug you're fixing so we can track regressions on it.
 Also, make sure to code your tests in a cross-operating system compliant manner as it's valid to run them in Windows, Mac or Linux environments.